Command-line usage

 Available templates

 Kibo itself is template-agnostic — it does not bundle templates.
-The first-party template pack for the dsviper / Viper ecosystem is kibo-template-viper, which ships both C++ and Python templates.
+The first-party template pack for the Viper ecosystem is kibo-template-viper, which ships both C++ and Python templates.
 The full catalogue (which template generates which files, and for which purpose) is in Templated Features.

 Generation strategy